 Q. The LAUC-LA mini grant form asks about previous LAUC involvement and awards.
 Are these answers considered by the committee when making award decisions?

-A. No. Please consult the deadlines information in the boxes to the left.
+A. No. Please consult the deadline information in the boxes to the left.
 For example, LAUC research grants may only be submitted during the first call.
 Also, for both local and statewide grants, money may run out at the beginning of the year, so be sure to apply early!

 Q. I am working on a project with other UC (or UCLA) librarians.
 Should we submit a joint application or separate applications?